cmrfrd/SnakeSpace/README.md

 `SnakeSpace` objects have some reserved attributes that cannot be used to building namespace labels.

-    1. `seperator` which is used to configure what string will be used to seperate spaces
+    1. `separator` which is used to configure what string will be used to separate spaces
     2. Any [dunder methods/attributes](https://stackoverflow.com/questions/1418825/where-is-the-python-documentation-for-the-special-methods-init-new)

 It's best just to avoid building anything with a start of a double underscore